Domain Walls in $A_4$ Flavour Models: Domain Walls from Symmetry

 The value of ratio $R_\sigma=\sigma_\mathrm{1p}/\sigma_\mathrm{2p}$ in the $\beta$-$a$ plane is shown in \figref{fig:Ratio_Heatmap}.
 The red region indicates when $\sigma_\mathrm{1p} \leq \sigma_\mathrm{2p}$ and the one-peak defect cannot decay to the two-peak configuration.
 In contrast the yellowish regions show when the decay \emph{can} occur.
-On the one hand, the one-peak configuration is favoured as $\beta$ approaches $-1$ and becomes stable for $\beta>1$, which is consistent with the $S_4$ limit.
+On the one hand, the one-peak configuration is favoured as $\beta$ approaches $-1$ and becomes stable for $\beta\leq -1$, which is consistent with the $S_4$ limit (for negligible $|a|$ in the bottom of \figref{fig:Ratio_Heatmap}).
 On the other hand, as $a$ becomes large (roughly $0.1\beta$), the two-peak configuration is also disfavoured because the bias between $u_+$ and $u_-$ is too large.

 To analyse the dynamics of domain walls (DWs) we must compute the wall tensions.
 For the TI and TII walls this is non-trivial because they interpolate between vacua \(u_+\) and \(u_-\) with different energy densities.
 Physically, such walls are immediately biased: the explicit \(\mathbb{Z}_2\) breaking lifts the degeneracy across the wall and creates a uniform pressure difference \(\Delta V\) that accelerates the wall.
 A practical approach is to compute the tension in the \(S_4\)-symmetric limit, where \(u_+\) and \(u_-\) are degenerate and a static solution exists, and then treat the splitting as a bias term.
 Below we discuss the qualitative wall dynamics but do not compute the tensions of TI and TII explicitly.